xiaoyeli/superlu_dist/README.md

 # Reading sparse matrix files

-The SRC/ directory contains the following routines to read different file formats, they all have the similar calling sequence.
+The SRC/double/ directory (and the corresponding single/, complex16/ directories for the other precisions) contains the following routines to read different file formats, they all have the similar calling sequence.
 ```
 $ ls -l dread*.c
 dreadMM.c              : Matrix Market, files with suffix .mtx